mahendrabairagi/ASU_Hackathon/ROBOMAKER_INSTRUCTIONS.md

 1. Select the Robot application version to deploy.
 The robot application must have a numbered `applicationVersion` for consistency reasons.
 If there are no versions listed, or to create a new version, see Creating a Robot Application Version.

-1. Under Deployment launch config, specify the Package name: `dinobot`
+1. Under Deployment launch config, specify the Package name: `jetbot-detect`

 1. Specify the Launch file: `circle.launch`